Vitaly-Work/java-courses-gen-ai-bootcamp/relational_databases_for_devs/tasks/dml_task/dml_task.md

-1. combine locations and countries tables, to return country_name, country_id, and city, based on country_id column in such a way to return all locations, including the ones which do not have corresponding city column values in country table.
+1. combine locations and countries tables, to return country_name, country_id, and city, based on country_id column in such a way to return all countries whether their country_id column has the corresponding city values in the locations table or not.
+(Note: Same country can be returned in several records, with different city value)
 2. Select two columns from employees table.
 One column must be called employee_name and another manager_name, so that this result will show which employee reports to which manager.